nbon12/character_builder/README.md

 7. Run the development server `python manage.py runserver`
 8. Go to localhost:8000 in your browser, you should see a web app running.

+## Deployment
+1. Run `docker-compose up`.
+This should build the two containers (web server and database).